-Changes in the Company's production costs could have a major impact on its profitability, many of which would be beyond the Company's control.
+Changes in the Company's current or expected production costs could have a major impact on its profitability, many of which would be beyond the Company's control.
 Its main production expenses are contractor costs, materials, personnel costs, and energy.
 Changes in costs of the Company's mining and processing operations could occur because of unforeseen events, including international and local economic and political events, a change in underlying commodity prices (including oil, steel, and diesel), and scarcity of labour, and could impact profitability and/or mineral reserve estimates.
-The Company, like all industries across the country, have seen upward pressure on input costs due to inflationary pressures stemming from the COVID-19 pandemic and its consequent impact on supply chains across the world.